alfuwu/Hyleus-Vault/People/Monoliths/Alfred Tonic.md

 ### Romance
 Alfred and [[Ezkli Reday|Ezkli]] met in a ruined observatory on the [[Island Nation of Joculen]], both trespassing.
 Alfred was looking for broken [[Classical Spellcasting|spell matrices]] to study, while [[Ezkli Reday|Ezkli]] was trying to dismantle a star-mapping device for parts.
 Upon running into each other, they argued over how best to repair it, then spent three nights restoring the machine to working order.

-The two then took this star-mapping device back with them to the capital of [[Island Nation of Joculen|Joculen]] when [[The Fractured|the Fracturing]] occurred.
+The two then took this star-mapping device back with them to the capital of [[Island Nation of Joculen|Joculen]], just before [[The Fractured|the Fracturing]] occurred.

 ### Academics
-Alfred's reputation as a scholar began with his contributions to [[Classical Spellcasting]] theory.
-His approach to [[Classical Spellcasting|spell matrices]] differed from tradition: where others sought brute efficiency or destructive capacity, Alfred sought elegance, adaptability, and modularity.
-His most popular matrices involved dynamic thaumic resonance recalibration, synchronizing its arcane lattice with fluctuating ambient mana vectors to enhance channeling throughput, harmonic stability, and overall energetic efficiency.
+Alfred's reputation as a scholar began with his contributions to [[necromancy]].
+The [[soul]] had interested Alfred ever since he learnt of its existence, due to the immense power they represented and how purely they defined a person's being.
+He became the first and only person to have ever created a true [[soul]], imbuing it into a constructed body and naming it [[Miu Tonic]].

-Though uninterested in [[Classical Spellcasting|alchemy]], he was a voracious student of nearly every other magical discipline he was capable of learning.
-His writings on the overlap of [[intrinsic magic]] and [[Classical Spellcasting|spell matrices]] became foundational to [[Monolithic Order]] R&D and power.
+Though rather uninterested in [[Classical Spellcasting|alchemy]], he was a voracious student of nearly every other magical discipline he was capable of learning.

 ### Affiliations
 Alfred is one of the Monoliths of the [[Monolithic Order]].